Amed Rosario Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Diamondbacks have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 80 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to give up 81 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- His last appearance was on Sunday against the Detroit Tigers, when the righty went 5 2/3 innings, surrendering five earned runs while giving up 10 hits.
+- The left-hander last appeared on Tuesday against the Philadelphia Phillies, when he went 4 2/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.